matosjoaops/dockerlive-study/task-2/README.md

 - **You are not allowed to keep the files from being copied into the container or change the directories they are copied to**
 - **You are not allowed to change the content of the text files being copied or replace them with other files**
+- **You are not allowed to change the permissions of the files being copied into the container**
 - **You are not allowed to modify the source code of the script**
 - **You must use Visual Studio Code to edit the Dockerfile**
 - **You may not install other Visual Studio Code extensions or modify the editor's configuration**